FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Method

+In the following, we describe our method (whose graphical representation is given in Fig.~\ref{fig:architecture}) from the point of view of a single node $n_j$.
+At a given round $r$, training for node $n_j$ can be seen as learning a new task $T_j$, from dataset $\dD_j$, in a continual learning setting by finetuning the incoming model $\mM_i^{r-1}$ (with parameters $\bm{\theta}_i^{r-1}$) on $\dD_j$ and on the incoming buffer $\bB_i$ in order to learn $T_j$ while mitigating the forgetting of $T_i$.
+Thus, unlike other federated learning approaches, each node does not have its own local model: as the decentralized learning strategy proceeds, a node iteratively receives a model from another node and updates it with local information, while preserving previously-learned knowledge, before sending it to the next node.
+Formally, the loss function for model $\mM_j^r$ in node $n_j$ at round $r$ is given as:

-In the following, we describe our method from the point of view of a single node, $n_i$, which receives information from a predecessor node $n_{i-1}$.
-Note that, for a given $n_i$, the predecessor node $n_{i-1}$ is not fixed: in a practical asynchronous implementation, a node may receive a model and buffer from any random node in the federation at any time, using queues to handle incoming data.
+where $\lambda$ controls the importance between real samples from the local dataset $D_i$ and replayed synthetic samples from node $n_i$.
+Note that, for a given $n_j$, the predecessor node $n_{i}$ is not fixed: in a practical asynchronous implementation, a node may receive a model and buffer from any random node in the federation at any time, using queues to handle incoming data.